 Once an inmate is released they can report to the Chilton County Sheriff’s Office, at the Chilton County Court House to collect any remaining funds in their commissary account.
 Checks are issued Monday thru Friday 8:00am to 4:00pm.
 No checks are issued on holidays or weekends.
 Identification is required.

-Any order placed before an inmate’s release will be held for five (10) Business days.
+Any order placed before an inmate’s release will be held for ten (10) Business days.
 It is the responsibility to come during business hours and pick up that store.
 If the order is not picked up, it becomes property of the Chilton County Jail.
 NO REFUNDS WILL BE GIVEN.

 The Chilton County Jail, its staff and contractors Southern Health Partners will not discuss an inmate’s healthcare with any family or friends due to HIPPA laws.
 Southern Health Partners were approved through the Chilton County Commission.